-The Licensing Authority is determined that the residents of, and visitors to Blackpool should be provided with high quality venues for betting and gaming, whilst reducing the risk of crime and disorder, and protecting children and the vulnerable.
-The Licensing Authority will expect detailed plans from operators to show how the objectives will be met.
+The licensing authority is determined that the residents of, and visitors to Blackpool should be provided with high quality venues for betting and gaming, whilst reducing the risk of crime and disorder, and protecting children and the vulnerable.
+The licensing authority will expect detailed plans from operators to show how the objectives will be met.

-2.1.1 Preventing gambling from being a source of crime or disorder, being associated with crime or disorder, or being used to support crime.
+"Preventing gambling from being a source of crime or disorder, being associated with crime or disorder, or being used to support crime."

 The Gambling Commission will be taking a lead role in preventing gambling from being a source of crime.
-The Gambling Commission's guidance does however envisage that licensing authorities should pay attention to the proposed location of gambling premises in terms of this licensing objective.
+Guidance from the Gambling Commission does however envisage that licensing authorities should pay attention to the proposed location of gambling premises in terms of this licensing objective.
 Where an area has high levels of organised crime, this authority will consider whether gambling premises are suitable to be located there and whether conditions may be suitable such as the provision of door supervisors.

-2.1.2 Ensuring that gambling is conducted in a fair and open way
+"Ensuring that gambling is conducted in a fair and open way"